 - The weather is dry.

-Take a note of the vehicle in front when he passes a post or a bridge support, and then count 2 seconds.
+Take note of the vehicle in front when he passes a post or bridge support, and then count 2 seconds.
 You should not arrive at the same spot before the 2 seconds are up.
 If you are too close, then carefully drop back and retest the gap.

-If you are tired, or driving a less than perfect car, or the weather is bad, then your 2 second rule should be extended to 4 seconds, or more.
+If you are tired or driving a less than perfect car, or the weather is bad, then your 2-second rule should be extended to 4 seconds or more.

 Multiple collisions or pile-ups are caused by driving too close and too fast, which leads to drivers being unable to brake in time.
-You can avoid this by looking well forward, checking out how the traffic is performing, getting clues from large vehicles, looking for buses pulling in and out, taxis stopping and turning, junctions and pedestrians.
+You can avoid this by looking well forward, checking how the traffic is performing, getting clues from large vehicles, looking for buses pulling in and out, taxis stopping and turning, junctions and pedestrians.

-Maintain that separation distance as much as you can.
+Maintain that safe separation distance as much as you can.
 It is always better to drive defensively, allow yourself enough time for the journey, and arrive alive, but maybe a bit late, than to not arrive at all.